deis/deis/README.md

  * How does the [Build, Release, Run](http://docs.deis.io/en/latest/gettingstarted/concepts/#build-release-run) process work?
  * How do I connect a Formation to [backing services](http://docs.deis.io/en/latest/gettingstarted/concepts/#backing-services)?

+Follow the steps below to install your own Deis platform on EC2.
+To complete the installation process, you will need [Git](http://git-scm.com), [RubyGems](http://rubygems.org/pages/download), [Pip](http://www.pip-installer.org/en/latest/installing.html), the [Amazon EC2 API Tools](http://aws.amazon.com/developertools/351), [EC2 Credentials](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/SettingUp_CommandLine.html#set_aws_credentials_linux) and a Chef Server with a working [Knife](http://docs.opscode.com/knife.html) client.

 *Please note: Deis is still under active development.
 It should not yet be used in production.*

-Follow the steps below to install your own Deis platform on EC2.
-To complete the installation process, you will need [Git](http://git-scm.com), [RubyGems](http://rubygems.org/pages/download), [Pip](http://www.pip-installer.org/en/latest/installing.html), the [Amazon EC2 API Tools](http://aws.amazon.com/developertools/351), [EC2 Credentials](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/SettingUp_CommandLine.html#set_aws_credentials_linux) and a Chef Server with a working [Knife](http://docs.opscode.com/knife.html) client.

-Don’t have a Chef Server?
-[Sign up for a free Hosted Chef account](https://getchef.opscode.com/signup).

 ### 1. Clone the Deis Repository